-NCRAOnline is owned and operated by the National Court Reporters Association (NCRA), headquartered in Vienna, Virginia.
+NCRAOnline is owned and operated by the National Court Reporters Association (NCRA), headquartered in Reston, Virginia.
 In the course of serving our members for the past century, NCRA has gathered information about members in several ways.
 The advent of the Internet and the existence of the VRC have brought renewed attention to the issues of gathering information and the uses to which information is put.

 NCRA welcomes visitors to the VRC and respects their privacy.
 We want you to be comfortable while you are here.
 Following is a brief explanation of how we currently gather information about visitors and what is done with it.